timwilliate/engineering-blog/_posts/2015-09-24-better-spray-metrics-with-kamon.md

 ```

 This works most of the time, but if the request results in an error or a
-rejection it fails.
+rejection, it fails.
 The reason for this is that in the case of rejections and
 errors not handled explicitly by the route, the route does not produce the
 resulting `HttpResponse`.
 As shown in [figure 1][fig1], when you use
 `runRoute`, it *seals* your route with implicitly given rejection and exception